Referencing online material in APA

 - Encyclopædia entry online

-- Online forum /discussion board message or blog
+- Online forum /discussion board message

 - Video online